bytecodealliance/component-docs/component-model/src/wit-overview.md

 This is similar to Rust `Option`, C++ `std::optional`, or Haskell `Maybe`.

 > This is a special case of a [variant](#variants) type.
-WIT defines it so that there is a common way of expressing it, so that you don't need to create a record type for every value type, and to enable it to be mapped idiomatically into languages with option types.
+WIT defines it so that there is a common way of expressing it, so that you don't need to create a variant type for every value type, and to enable it to be mapped idiomatically into languages with option types.

 ### Results